40+ Years of Fobzu

 Among the many who visited occupied Palestine were the historian Eric Hobsbawm (who later became a Fobzu Patron) and the Nobel-prize-winning scientist Dorothy Hodgkin.
 The novelist and philosopher Iris Murdoch was one of a list of academics who volunteered to lecture in Palestine, although in her case, she was unable to undertake the trip.

-The challenges facing Palestinian education today under occupation and in exile are arguably even greater than they were when Fobzu was established 40 years ago.
+The challenges currently facing Palestinian education under occupation and in exile are arguably even greater than they were when Fobzu was established 40 years ago.
 The expansion of university education in occupied Palestine is a source of hope, but students and teachers still face major obstacles.
 Palestinian higher education suffers international isolation, and the fragmentation of Palestinian geography associated with the blockade of Gaza, the Separation Wall, the isolation of East Jerusalem and the system of divisions within the West Bank undermine Palestinian educational life.
 Meanwhile, Palestinian refugees outside Palestine reside in various states of educational deprivation.

 Fobzu’s scholarship programme supports students at Birzeit as well other universities in the West Bank and Gaza Strip.
 We have also supported capacity building initiatives such as the Mental Health Counsellor Training project organised in partnership with the Centre for Continuing Education at Birzeit and financed by a grant from the Big Lottery Fund.